This blog is part of our Rails 5 series.

 For new Rails 5 application the value is set to

-We can turn off this default behavior
+We can turn off this behavior

-by changing the value to
+by keeping the value to